 Meningococcal disease is potentially fatal and should always be viewed as a medical emergency.
 Admission to a hospital or health centre is necessary, although isolation of the patient is not necessary.
 Appropriate antibiotic treatment must be started as soon as possible, ideally after the lumbar puncture has been carried out if such a puncture can be performed immediately.
 If treatment is started prior to the lumbar puncture it may be difficult to grow the bacteria from the spinal fluid and confirm the diagnosis.

 A range of antibiotics can treat the infection, including penicillin, ampicillin, chloramphenicol and ceftriaxone.
-Under epidemic conditions in Africa in areas with limited health infrastructure and resources, oily chloramphenicol or ceftriaxone are the drugs of choice because a single dose has been shown to be effective on meningococcal meningitis.
+Under epidemic conditions in Africa in areas with limited health infrastructure and resources, ceftriaxone is the drug of choice.

-It is hoped that all 26 countries in the African meningitis belt will have introduced this vaccine by 2016.
+It is planned that all 26 African countries considered at risk for meningitis epidemics and targeted by this vaccine introduction programme will have introduced this vaccine by 2016.
 High coverage of the target age group of 1–29 years is expected to eliminate meningococcal A epidemics from this region of Africa.